WaltersArtMuseum/api-thewalters-org/README.md

 ## A Note about Images
+Wherever you see an image string reference in the API, that you can manipulate it.
 There are some [important options and features to understand about the images](images.md) available through the Walters Art Museum API.